 - Special Studies

 For example, all Biology courses that you've taken should be classified as "Biology."
 However, Duke courses can be interdisciplinary and may fall into two or more of the categories above.
 For instance, Biomedical Engineering courses (classified as "Engineering" on the AMCAS table), and Evolutionary Anthropology courses (Anthropology is classified as Behavioral and Social Sciences on the AMCAS table) can both have significant Biology content.
 The AMCAS guidance states that if 50% or more of the course content is Biology, then you should classify the course as "Biology."
-If AMCAS reclassifies a course for you, you can provide AMCAS with a syllabus, lecture topics and/or catalog description to document your decision.
+If AMCAS reclassifies a course for you, you can appeal and provide AMCAS with a syllabus, lecture topics and/or catalog description to document your decision.
 To see the AMCAS classification of courses, go to the AMCAS Application Course Classification Guide (page 29 in the 2021M Applicant Guide).
 Please note that if AMCAS has to reclassify courses, this may delay the verification of your application.